zhuanhao-wu/zhuanhao-wu.github.io/about.md

 I received my Masters in Applied Sciences (MASc) from UWaterloo in 2019.
 My MASc thesis was about the design and evaluation of physical unclonable functions using compositions.

-I used to compete in ACM/ICPC, winning silver medals in Asian Regonals.
+I used to compete in ACM/ICPC, winning silver medals in Asian Regionals.

 # Publications